Categories

 • Currency: Chinese Yuan Renminbi (CNY).

-• Best time to visit: from September to November (cool, relatively humid), and from March to May (although dust storms are common in the spring).
+• Best time to visit: from September to November (cool and relatively humid), and from March to May (be aware of potential dust storms).

 • Arriving via airport: hail a taxi from the taxi stand, and make sure the driver turns the meter on (~130-200 Yuan from Terminal 3 to downtown), take the Airport Bus, or the Airport Express subway line to the city (a one-way ticket is 25 Yuan).